data-umbrella/event-board-web/README.md

 ### `npm run lint`

 Runs [ESlist](https://eslint.org/docs/latest/user-guide/command-line-interface) for static code analysis.
 Particularly helpful when you are debugging react-scripts build issues due to linter errors.

+### Backend API

+This application depends on an API defined by [https://github.com/data-umbrella/event-board-api](https://github.com/data-umbrella/event-board-api) which has instructions for running the application locally via docker.

 ### Deployment